JoelKronander/ai_assistant_interlink/README.md

 # AI Assistant Interlink

 In the future we will let “My AI Assistnat circle back to yours to hash out the details”.
 This repo is a first step towards that future.

 This project provides a web interface for a Host AI Assistant, designed to facilitate a seamless intractions with a guest (connecting) AI Assistants.
+The streamlit interface serves as a connection interlink for the Host AI Assistant.

 Guest users can enter the necessary information about their AI Assistant, and then let their AI assistant start a conversation with the host AI Assistant on the topic of choice.

 The Guest AI Assistant can e.g. ask question of the host, perform negotiations, request information, sceheduling or so on.
 Depending on the capabilites of the Host and Guest AI Assistants, the conversation can be more or less complex.

 ![interlink](https://github.com/JoelKronander/ai_assistant_interlink/assets/18355572/88cf8359-29df-4878-a6ef-887d87af7c71)

 ## Features
 - Config options for host AI Assistant.